Xelaso/obsidian/School/Counselor Recommendation Packet.md

 1. N/A
-2. TBD
+2. Perseverance: Sticking with cross country, one of the most intense sports, running through heat and cold, rain and wind.
+Enduring in the face of failure and setback; not making swim team, turning that into motivation to make a team, leading to cross country.
+This has carried to my academics, where I persevere through difficult classes and am not disheartened when I don't do well.
+Rather, I take failure and setbacks as learning experiences and use that to push forwards.
 3. Favorite Memories:
-	1. Attending a computer club competition hosted by Plano West
-	2. Creating a circuit board in engineering class
-4. Favorite Quote: "A journey of a thousand miles begins with a single step"
+	1. Attending a computer club competition hosted by Plano West: I have always loved computer competitions, but attending one hosted by my school was a different experience.
+Being able to see so many people gathering for a competition in somewhere I was familiar with felt nice.
+The competition itself was also very fun, as we had input in coming up with the theme and questions that would be used in the competition.
+Seeing our hard work being displayed and enjoyed was delightful.
+	2. Creating a circuit board in engineering class: This was my first step into the field of electrical engineering.
+I had never learned about circuits before, but once I learned the inner workings and how to build a circuit board, I was hooked.
+Figuring out how to align the wires and switches and lights to create a working circuit board was very fun, and it lead to growing my interest in the electrical engineering field.
+4. Favorite Quote: "A journey of a thousand miles begins with a single step": I found this quote to be very meaningful and have applied it into my life.
+There were many times in my life where I had no idea what do to to solve a problem or approach a seemingly impossible goal.
+However, this quote has become my life motto, and what I strive to employ.
+Instead of looking at the whole problem, which is infinitely daunting, I broke the problem into steps.
+I took one step at a time, little by little, turning a impossible task into a possible one.
+This has affected my outlook on life in general.
+When my goals seem too hard or far, I take a step back and look at the first step of the process.
+I focus on each step, instead of the final goal.
+This way, I am not overwhelmed by the magnitude of the task at hand.
 5. My intended major is Electrical Engineering.
-In ten years, I see myself graduated from college with a degree in EE and working to better the world through improvements in technologies, helping various fields such as medical.
+Ten years from now, I envision myself leading a team of engineers in a cutting-edge technology firm, driving advancements in sustainable energy solutions and improving technologies in the medical field.
+I aspire to merge my technical expertise with a passion for addressing global challenges, ensuring that the innovations we create not only push the boundaries of what's possible in electrical engineering but also contribute meaningfully to a more sustainable and interconnected world.
 6. TBD
-7.